Our Complaints Procedure

 What is the process for a formal complaint?

 We will acknowledge your complaint in writing within a week.
 If the complaint has been made verbally, we will include a summary of our understanding of your complaint and then investigate it.
 Neil Douglas will review your file which might include speaking to any other members of staff who have been involved in your matter.
 The investigation might also involve inviting you to a meeting to discuss your complaint.
-If we invite you to a meeting, we will do this within three weeks of sending the acknowledgment letter.
+If we invite you to a meeting, we will do this within three weeks of sending the acknowledgement letter.
 Within one week of any meeting, we will write to you to confirm what took place and any solutions or further steps that were agreed with you.

 Should you not wish to attend a meeting in person (or it is not possible), we will aim to send you a detailed written reply to your complaint, including suggestions for resolving the matter, within four weeks of sending you the acknowledgement letter.
-However if the issue is complex this may take up to eight weeks from the date of your complaint.
+However, if the issue is complex this may take up to eight weeks from the date of your complaint.

 If it is not possible to deal with your complaint in this timeframe we will inform you of the delay and the reasons.
-However we will do our best to resolve the matter as soon as practicable.
+However, we will do our best to resolve the matter as soon as practicable.

 Is there a cost to making a complaint?